Biosystems-Analytics-Lab/shellcast/docs/MANUAL_UPDATES.md

 1. From the root of your local repository, run `git pull` to make sure you have the most recent version of the GitHub repository.
 2. Run `git add .` to stage all of the changes made in all files.
 3. Run `git commit` which will open a text editor where you can write a commit message (describe what changes you've made).
 4. Run `git push all` to push the changes to GitHub.
-Make sure you have set your remotes to add and push to both the GitHub Enterprise and GitHub (public) repos as outlined in the [Mirroring code updates on GitHub public repo section](/docs/DEVELOPER.md#54-mirroring-code-updates-on-github-public-repo) of the DEVELOPER.md documentation.
+Make sure you have set your remotes to add and push to the NCSU Enterprise GitHub **and** GitHub (public) repos as outlined in the [Mirroring code updates on GitHub public repo section](/docs/DEVELOPER.md#54-mirroring-code-updates-on-github-public-repo) of the DEVELOPER.md documentation.

 ## 3. Uploading Changes to Google App Engine